yetanalytics/lrsql/doc/oidc.md

 SQL LRS supports [OpenID Connect (OIDC)](https://openid.net/connect/) on top of [OAuth 2.0](https://oauth.net/2/) for authentication and authorization to access xAPI resources and administrative functions.
 OIDC support enables several integration use cases:

 * Send xAPI statements to the LRS from OIDC-authenticated client applications
-* Provision LRS credentials and admin users programatically via the API
+* Provision LRS credentials programatically via the API
 * Log in to the LRS Admin UI with a foreign identity (SSO)

 ### Resource Server